Yaoying Xu, Ph.D.

 - King, A., Xu, Y. (2019).
 Caregiver coaching for language facilitation in early intervention for children with hearing loss.
 Early Child Development and Care.
 DOI:1080/03004430.2019.168092

 - Tripathi, T., Dusing, S., Pidcoe, P. E., Xu, Y., Shall, M. S., & Riddle, D. L. (2019).
 A motor learning paradigm combining technology and associative learning to assess prone motor learning in infants.
 The Physical Therapy Journal, 99(6), 807-816.

 - Xu, Y., De Arment, S., Coleman, H., & Huennekens, M.E.
 (2018).
 Teacher scaffolding for reciprocal peer tutoring to promote English learners’ language skills.
 DEC Recommended Practices Monograph Series No. 4: Instructional Practices, 91-104.

 - Xu, Y. (2018).
 Engaging families of young children with disabilities through family-school-community partnerships.
 Early Child Development and Care, DOI:10.1080/03004430.2018.1552950

 - Xu, Y., & Huennekens, M.E.
 (2016).
 Effects of a multicultural perspectives course on teacher candidates’ intercultural competence.
 Journal for Multicultural Education, 10(1), 72-86.

 Dr. Yaoying Xu is a professor in the Department of Counseling and Special Education at Virginia Commonwealth University.
-She teaches master’s and doctoral courses including assessment, instructional programming, multicultural and global perspectives in education, and single subject research methods.
-Her research interests and expertise focus on social aspects of children from culturally and linguistically diverse backgrounds and how children’s social interaction affects their academic performance.
-She has published more than 50 peer-reviewed journal articles and book chapters in her focused areas.
+She teaches master’s and doctoral courses including assessment, multicultural and global perspectives in education, and single subject research methods.
+Her research interests and expertise focus on social aspects of children and students from culturally and linguistically diverse backgrounds and how social interaction skills affect academic achievements.